Karolina753/Fiat500_python/README.md

 # Fiat 500 Used Car Sales Analysis

 ## Project Description
 The aim of this project is to analyze the sales data of used Fiat 500 cars in Italy.
-The analysis includes data preparation, exploration, linear regression modeling, and the application of Principal Component Analysis (PCA) combined with linear regression.
+The analysis includes data preparation, exploration, linear regression modeling, the application of Principal Component Analysis (PCA) combined with linear regression, and the implementation of a Random Forest model.

 ## Data
 The dataset contains information about various features of the cars, including model, engine power, transmission type, age, mileage, number of previous owners, location, and price.